emilpriver/go-hugo-portfolio/content/about.md

 I love to explore the tech world, Love reading about tech and explore code, systems and stuffs in general.

-Now I'm a developer at [https://zimpler.com](Zimpler) in Gothenburg, Sweden.
+Now I'm a developer at TBA in Gothenburg, Sweden.